 But the digital landscape can also be a minefield, littered with dangers older adults may not be aware of.
 In fact, according to the FBI, seniors lost almost $1 billion to scammers in 2020 alone.

-We share 6 tips to help seniors adopt safe digital habits and avoid the risks that come with being active online.
+We share 6 tips to help seniors adopt safe digital habits and avoid the risks of online activity.

-But we also recognize instances when maintaining autonomy can be dangerous for seniors.Ā
+But we also recognize situations in which maintaining autonomy can be dangerous for seniors.

 (Pro tip: Use a reputable password management service like 1Password or LastPass to make it easy to create and remember complex passwords.)